Phillip Buchanon

-Phillip Darren Buchanon (born September 19, 1980) is a former American football cornerback that played in the National Football League (NFL).
-He played college football at the University of Miami, and was drafted by the Oakland Raiders in the first round of the 2002 NFL Draft.
+Phillip Darren Buchanon (born September 19, 1980) is an American former professional football player who was a cornerback who played in the National Football League (NFL).
+He played college football at the University of Miami, and was selected by the Oakland Raiders in the first round of the 2002 NFL draft.
 Buchanon also played for the Houston Texans, Tampa Bay Buccaneers, Detroit Lions, and Washington Redskins before retiring after the 2011 season.

-Early years
+Early life

 Buchanon played high school football at Lehigh Senior High School in Lehigh Acres, Florida where he started at both running back and defensive back.
 During his senior year, he earned an All-State selection.
 He finished his career with 102 tackles and seven interceptions.
 He also lettered in basketball, track, and baseball.

 Buchanon was also on the school's track & field team, where he was a standout sprinter for three seasons.
 He posted personal bests of 10.5 seconds in the 100 meters and 21.8 in the 200 meters, and was also timed at 4.3 seconds in the 40-yard dash.
 He joined the Hurricanes' track team in 2001, and won the 60 meters at the Meyo Invitational, recording a career-best time of 6.79 seconds.